 The First World War

 Exhibition opening on the 100th anniversary of Armistice

 On long term display at the New Mexico History Museum

 New Mexico achieved statehood just two short years before the Great War broke out in Europe in 1914.
 Recruitment in the nascent state was aggressive, and New Mexicans stepped up to serve in large numbers.
 By the end of the first World War, New Mexico ranked fifth in the nation for military service, enlisting more than 17,000 recruits from all 33 New Mexican counties.
 The war claimed the lives of 501 New Mexicans.
 The global conflict ended with the signing of the armistice Nov.
 11, 1918.

-This year, on the 100th anniversary of the signing of the armistice, Sunday, Nov.
-11, 2018, the New Mexico History Museum opens a permanent exhibition entitled The First World War –featuring the stories, images and letters from New Mexicans who served.
+On the 100th anniversary of the signing of the armistice, Sunday, Nov.
+11, 2018, the New Mexico History Museum opens a permanent exhibition entitled The First World War featuring the stories, images and letters from New Mexicans who served.

 “The First World War permanent exhibition opening on Veterans Day 2018 at the New Mexico History Museum captures the essence of the hardship, fears, hopes, dreams, and heartbreak of New Mexicans who served,” said Devorah Romanek, Curator of Exhibits at the University of New Mexico’s Maxwell Museum of Anthropology and guest curator of the New Mexico History Museum’s The First World War exhibition.
 “The demographics of New Mexico’s military contingent reflected the diversity and singular history of the state.”